Skip to main content

 What's going on with the rental buildings?

-The District has five buildings that are no longer utilized as schools for our Commack students.
+The District has four buildings that are no longer utilized as schools for our Commack students.
 Some have athletic fields that our athletic teams use for practices, and the community uses for outside sports teams.
 These buildings are rented to a number of tenants that generate rental income.
 The District uses some areas for storage, Summer Programs, and District offices.

 What has the District done to control spending, minimize costs, maximize efficiency and increase cost effectiveness?